WORD OF THE DAY

 Rugged Computer

-A computer that is constructed to withstand extreme temperatures, dusty environments, vibrations, drops and sometimes liquid.
+A computer that is constructed to withstand extreme temperatures, dusty environments, vibrations, drops and sometimes liquid ingress.
 They are typically constructed to be fanless because fans pull outside air into the computer, which can fill the systems with dust.
 It is also desirable to eliminate any moving parts, as they are a common point of failure.

 Random Access Memory (RAM)